Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Summary

-This tutorial demonstrates the basic features that are commonly used in a SYCL program, including how to create a queue, basic memory management (using buffers and accessors, or using USM), write kernel to offload compute to the device, etc. Use this tutorial as a starting point for developing more complex applications.
+This tutorial demonstrates the basic features commonly used in a SYCL program, including creating a queue, basic memory management (using buffers and accessors or USM), writing a kernel to offload compute to the device, and more.
+You can use this tutorial as a starting point for developing more complex applications.

 Resources